AlirezaNeGe/go-trafilatura/README.md

 import "github.com/AlirezaNeGe/go-trafilatura"
 ```

 Now you can use Trafilatura to extract content of a web page.
-For basic usage you can check the [example](examples/from-url.go).
+For basic usage
+you can check the [example](examples/from-url.go).

 ## Usage as CLI Application

-To use CLI, you need to build it from source.
-Make sure you use `go >= 1.16` then run following commands :
+To use CLI, you need to install using go install command.
+Make sure you use
+`go >= 1.16` then run following commands :

 ```
 go install github.com/AlirezaNeGe/go-trafilatura/cmd/go-trafilatura@latest